Interactive Table Visualization with lc_table_*

 Horizontal Padding

-Horizontal padding adds spacing to the right side of each column, affecting both headers and data rows.
+Horizontal padding controls the space on the right side of each column, affecting both headers and data rows.
 This gives you precise control over column spacing.

 {